puerco/demo-slsa-e2e/SLSA-E2E-WITH-AMPEL.md

 (Note that Fritoto is a joke project, but it is fully functional if you want to attest those cursed EoW builds).

-As a security tool, Fritoto has implemented a secure build process, starting with a hardened revision history and extending to the secure execution of its binaries.
+As a security tool, Fritoto has implemented a secure end-to-end build process, starting with a hardened revision history and extending all the way to the secure execution of its binaries.

 Let’s inspect their hardened supply chain security architecture!